Newtown Creek Wildflower Roof and Community Space

 |Fact Sheet:||Newtown Creek Wildflower Roof PDF|

-In 2015, the New York City Audubon Society received $971,782 (and provided $2,571,840 in matching funds) to install a 21,711-square foot (comprised of 4 different levels), bird-friendly intensive green roof to reduce polluted stormwater, provide publicly-accessible green space, and create an outdoor education classroom and related environmental education programming for Greenpoint residents at the Broadway Stages building on Kingsland Avenue.
+In 2015, the New York City Audubon Society received a GCEF grant of $971,782 (and provided $2,571,840 in matching funds) to install a 21,711-square foot (comprised of 4 different levels), bird-friendly intensive green roof to reduce polluted stormwater, provide publicly-accessible green space, and create an outdoor education classroom and related environmental education programming for Greenpoint residents at the Broadway Stages building on Kingsland Avenue.
 Major GCEF-funded project activities include:

 - Planting the roof with biologically-diverse native plant species